Philippe Jabre: Jabre Capital Partners

-On October 11, 2006 it was announced that Philippe Jabre was set to open a new hedge fund in Geneva, Switzerland, after his non-compete contract with GLG Partners expired.
+On October 11, 2006, it was announced that Philippe Jabre was set to open a new hedge fund in Geneva, Switzerland, after his non-compete contract with GLG Partners expired.
 The fund opened in February 2007 and was one of the largest new launches in recent years, as many of Jabre's old clients followed him to his new venture, along with a significant number of new investors.
 The fund - JabCap Multi Strategy Fund - closed very shortly afterwards with $5 billion under management and Jabre Capital Partners having been one of the largest hedge funds in Switzerland at the time.

-In 2018 Mr Jabre decided to draw a line under his hedge fund activities.
-He returned external capital in the funds as part of a restructuring of the firm, and decided to refocus on its historical wealth management activities.
-Since June 2020, Jabre Capital Partners has relaunched its asset management activities focused on the firm’s core strategies.